k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 The Custom Logic Broadway flow can be created in either the **Shared Objects** or **a given LU**.

-The Custom Logic Broadway flow always includes **two external input parameters** and it gets their values from the task execution process:
+The Custom Logic Broadway flow always includes **two external input parameters**, whose values are provided by the task execution process:

 - LU_NAME
 - NUM_OF_ENTITIES — the maximum number of entities to be processed by the task execution.
 The number is set in either the task or the task's [overridden parameters](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-additional-task-execution-parameters).

-TDM supports the creation of **additional external parameters** in the flow, enabling the user to send the values of these parameters in the TDM task; e.g., you can add an external parameter name - customer_status - to the flow.
-The flow selects the customers for the task based on the customer_status input parameter.
-This way you can filter the selected customers by their status and still use the same flow to select them.
+TDM supports the creation of **additional external parameters** in the flow, enabling the user to send the values of these parameters in the TDM task.
+For example, you can add an external parameter named customer_status to the flow.
+The flow then selects customers for the task based on this input parameter.
+This way, you can filter customers by their status and still use the same flow to select them.

 **Notes:**

 - The input parameter name must **not contain spaces or double quotes**.

-- TDM 8.0 added an integration of **Broadway editors** into the TDM portal when populating either the data generation parameters or the Custom logic parameters in the task’s tabs.
-This integration enables the user to select a valid value from a list, to set dates, and to set distributed parameters.
+- TDM V8.0 introduced integration of **Broadway editors** into the TDM portal when populating either data generation or Custom logic parameters in the task tabs.
+This integration enables users to select valid values from a list, set dates, and configure distributed parameters.

   Click [here](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md) for more information about the TDM integration with the Broadway editors and related implementation instructions.